2015 Grant Submissions will open August 4th

 - $50,000 grant over a 2-year period

-* For the Patient Outcomes Grant and FES Grants, applicants should use the same forms and adhere to the same guidelines and page limits as the SAGES Research Grant Applications.
-However, the budgets for these new grants should follow the maximum amounts as outlined above, rather than the maximum allowable budget for SAGES Research Grants ($30,000).
+* For the SAGES SMART Grant and FES Grants, applicants should use the same forms and adhere to the same guidelines and page limits as the SAGES Research Grant Applications.
+However, the budgets for these grants should follow the maximum amounts as outlined above, rather than the maximum allowable budget for SAGES Research Grants ($30,000).

 * Please note that the committee will only fund grants that involve commercially available products.

-Please review all grant winners from 1992-2012.
+Please review the grant winners from 1992-Present.
 We encourage submitters to review to avoid duplicate studies.

 It is assumed that some of the resources required to conduct the project are available through the investigator’s institution.
 The research grant serves to provide supplemental support for personnel (not including the salary of the principal investigator), equipment or services required to complete the research.

 Awards are based on the scientific merit of the project as well as the investigator’s capability and the likelihood that the project will be completed successfully.
 Considerations include the investigator’s experience, background, availability of patient material and other resources.
 In the case of a junior investigator, the experience and background of the Co-PI mentor will be considered.
 Applicants within 5 years of training completion are considered Junior Investigators; they are viewed favorably and encouraged to apply for these grants.

 The following requirements must be met by the Investigator: